BornToBeRoot/NETworkManager/Documentation/en-US/HowTo/Create_custom_theme_and_accent.md

 Own designs are stored in the program folder under `themes`.

+MahApps.Metro also has a great guide on how to write your own theme: https://mahapps.com/guides/styles.html

 ## Theme

 Download a theme for MahApps.Metro (eg [Black](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/Black.Theme.xaml), [White](https://github.com/BornToBeRoot/NETworkManager/blob/master/Source/NETworkManager/Themes/White.Theme.xaml)) and modify the values as you like.
 Save the file in the `themes` folder with the following filename `CUSTOMNAME.Theme.xaml`.